chef-boneyard/chef-web-docs-2016/chef_master/source/ctl_private_chef.rst

 Service Subcommands
 =====================================================
-|chef private| has a built in process supervisor, which ensures that all of the required services are in the appropriate state at any given time.
+|chef server oec| has a built in process supervisor, which ensures that all of the required services are in the appropriate state at any given time.
 The supervisor starts two processes per service.

 hup
 -----------------------------------------------------